chrislo27/RhythmHeavenRemixEditor/docs/Midi-capabilities.md

 ## What can I do with it?

-With a MIDI device connected, you can do the following things:<br>
+With a MIDI device connected, you can do the following things:

 * Edit pitches of selected entities
   * This even allows you to go beyond the usual +/- two octaves!
 * If the [launch argument](Launch-arguments.md) `--midi-recording` is enabled: